How it's made

 Our starting point

-Our relentless search for flavour has led us to our soils.
-Which, in hindsight, is obvious.
-Yet when we started it wasn’t our initial motivation.
-Reason for having our own farm was to be fully autonomous when it comes to our raw materials.
-Never could we have hoped for all the opportunities that came through that same door.
+Our relentless search for flavour has led us to our soils which, in hindsight, seems obvious.
+Yet when we started, this wasn’t our initial motivation.
+The reason for growing our own produce was to be fully autonomous when it comes to our raw materials.
+We could never have wished for all the opportunities that came through that same door.
+We are strong believers in the connection between nutritional value and flavour.
+While looking into the nutritional value of our raw materials, we ended up in the soil

 Seeds